-- How do the visual and material properties of things exchanged influence the nature of exchange? - What role do images and objects play in maintaining social memory? - How can collaborations between anthropologists and artists, filmmakers or photographers advance anthropological theory? - What approaches have anthropologists taken to understanding the built environment? - Is there an ethnographic future for objects and images in the world of social media? - Compare and contrast Bird David's and Descola's theories of animism. - Are ethnographic museums inherently museums of colonial history? - What do sacred landscapes reveal about human/nature interactions? - Explore the similarities and differences between archaeological and anthropological approaches to material culture. - How far do religions offer alternatives for women and how far do they constrain or oppress them? - What can an anthropologist learn from a society's classification of space and/or time? - The language we speak entirely determines our experience of the world.
+- How do the visual and material properties of things exchanged influence the nature of exchange? - Do things [or works of art] have agency? - What role do images and objects play in maintaining social memory? - How can collaborations between anthropologists and artists, filmmakers or photographers advance anthropological theory? - What approaches have anthropologists taken to understanding the built environment? - Is there an ethnographic future for objects and images in the world of social media? - Compare and contrast Bird David's and Descola's theories of animism. - Are ethnographic museums inherently museums of colonial history? - What do sacred landscapes reveal about human/nature interactions? - Explore the similarities and differences between archaeological and anthropological approaches to material culture. - How far do religions offer alternatives for women and how far do they constrain or oppress them? - What can an anthropologist learn from a society's classification of space and/or time? - The language we speak entirely determines our experience of the world.
 Discuss.